Trump welcomes Americans freed by North Korea back to the US - Journal du Cameroun

 The president and his wife strode up the steps into the blue and white plane to greet them privately before coming out before TV cameras in the middle of the night.

-Trump praised Kim for freeing the Americans ahead of the planned summit between the two leaders.
+Trump praised Kim Jong Un for freeing the Americans ahead of a planned summit between the US and North Korean leaders, scheduled to take place within weeks.

 One of the former prisoners waved his arms from atop the steps, and another while down on the tarmac.